CSHS-CWRA/RavenPy/docs/installation.rst

 .. warning::
    As of April 2023, this installation method does not install the `raven-hydro` hydrological model.
 You must install the `raven-hydro` model and add it to your `bin` or append it to your `$PATH` manually.
 This may change in the future

-If you wish to install RavenPy and its C-libraries manually, compiling the `Raven` binary for your system, you can install the entire system directly, placing them in the `bin` folder of your environment.
+If you wish to install RavenPy and its supporting system libraries manually, either compiling the `Raven` binary for your system or installing the pre-built binary, we encourage you to consult the `Raven` documentation (`Raven Downloads <https://www.civil.uwaterloo.ca/raven/Downloads.html>`_).

 In order to perform this from Ubuntu/Debian:

 .. code-block:: console